Kids Hope USA: The Kids Hope USA Way

 The Kids Hope USA model was designed to teach churches how to create meaningful mentoring relationships with public elementary schoolchildren and provide hope and encouragement during their time together.

 One Student: A public elementary or middle school child who benefits from a relationship with a caring and consistent adult.

 One Mentor: For an hour each week, a screened and trained mentor spends time with their student and provides friendship, engages in game play, and even helps with some basic academic skills.

 How it works: A committed congregation takes ownership of the program and provides a screened and trained mentor and a behind-the-scenes prayer partner.
-The school welcomes this proven intervention to increase the social, emotional, and academic skills of children, at no cost to the school.
+If successful the intervention can increase the social, emotional, and academic skills of children, at no cost to the school.

-30 years later, Kids Hope USA exists in 33 states with 11,652 lives impacted during the 2023-2024 school year.
+30 years later, Kids Hope USA exists in 33 states with 11,652 lives impacted during the 2023–2024 school year.
 Located in urban, suburban and rural communities, these churches range in size from 40 to 5,000 members and represent over 30 different denominations.